sosoCoaster/unity-introduction---platformer/README.txt

-Si la scène 3D ne se charge pas immédiatement
+If the Scene doesn't load right away
-Chargez la SampleScene dans le dossier Assets - Scenes - SampleScene.unity
+Load the SampleScene located in Assets - Scenes - SampleScene.unity